Rightpoint/Broker/README.md

 #### Example

-This is an example from Costco, where we define a base url that the other enum objects use in combination with its own defined endpoint.
-Works very well with REST APIs.
+This is an example, where we define a base url that the other enum objects use in combination with its own defined endpoint.
+Works very well with REST APIs, or swapping between different endpoints.

 ```java